Capital punishment in the United States: British colonial rule

+Capital punishment in the United States can be traced to early colonial Virginia.
 The first recorded death sentence in the British North American colonies was carried out in 1608 on Captain George Kendall, who was executed by firing squad at the Jamestown colony for spying on behalf of the Spanish government.
 Executions in colonial America were also carried out by hanging.
 The hangman's noose was one of the various punishments the Puritans of the Massachusetts Bay Colony applied to enforce religious and intellectual conformity on the whole community.